strlcat/randsaddr/README.md

 * `W`: whitelist (exclude) this subnet from broader subnet, say, `2001:db8:1::/48,W2001:db8:1:a::/64` will not produce addresses belonging to `2001:db8:1:a::/64` subnet at all,
 * `B`: with `bind` call, do never allow this subnet to be bindable at all (this is littly different from `W`: it's scope is limited only to `bind` call),
 * `F`: always fill address nibbles (never allow addressess like `2001:db8:0a:0d:fd00:1c::2` with multiple zero four bit groups to be generated)

+### Subnet weights: bias random distribution among separate subnets

+randsaddr now carries another tool to bias white noise random distribution between separate subnets.
+Each SUBNET like `127.0.0.0/8` can be specified in extended form, like `127.0.0.0/8#10`.
+Here, `#10` part is any nonzero unsigned integer capable of storing an 32 bit value to your liking.
+For this mechanism to start working, you have to define weights for all your specified subnets.
+The higher the number the higher chance of subnet holding it appear more rather than anothers.

+Say, you want `127.0.0.0/16` to appear 80% often and `127.5.0.0/16` shall lurk around only on remaining 20%.

+Here, you write the rule as: `127.0.0.0/16#80,127.5.0.0/16#20`.

+The bigger weight number is the more precise selection with bias will be.
+Anyway, the sum of all weights is calculated initially and against that sum all comparisons are made.
+From the above example, total sum will be 100, and if generated number doesn't match, it will be discarded.

+This number of choice is restricted only by platform specific `size_t` holding capability.
+Usually, it will be 32 bits long, or 4,2MM of size.

+Warning: untagged subnets will interfere in this process because they are bypass weight check mechanism.
+When configuring, ensure that all your subnets have weights assigned if you willing to bias the choice done by randsaddr.

 ### Example